Unbox Therapy: Career

 Hilsenteger co-created the YouTube channel with Jack McCann, a videographer who at the channel's beginning was simply known as "Jack" and whose face did not appear in any of the videos.
 Jack's identity was under much speculation and discussion over several years.
 Hilsenteger pledged to show who Jack was once the channel reached 10 million subscribers.
 Unbox Therapy uploaded the face reveal in a YouTube video titled "Jack" in February 2018.
 Polygon's Julia Alexander wrote, "It's a well-executed video that goes over the past and present of Jack's life, finally lending shape to the man who people only knew as Hilsenteger's most trusted friend and the person behind the camera".

 In 2018, Unbox Therapy's video titled "The ULTIMATE $30,000 Gaming PC Setup" features a computer setup resembling an airline cockpit, with four monitors, a foot massager, a recliner, expensive headphones, an adjustable weighted mouse, and a SteelSeries keyboard.
 The Outline's Andrew Paul wrote that the seven-minute video contained "a dizzying flurry of quick cuts" that has become common among "those who create content for the attention-fried".
 Paul concluded, "Maybe it's the snack crate stocked with Kettle Chips and Christie Collection's Pirate Cookies, or Hilsenteger's shilling of special edition Unbox Therapy Coke-a-Cola [sic] bottles, but on the whole, the thirty-grand rig seems like a little much."

 In March 2020, Hilsenteger's integrity was put into question when he left an apparently positive review for the Escobar Fold 2, which was simply a rebadged Galaxy Fold with poorly added Escobar branding.
 Many customers, when ordering the phones, said that they never received them, with only tech influencers actually receiving products.
 It has also been alleged that Escobar Inc sent bogus product orders consisting of a book, allowing Escobar Inc to claim the phone had been shipped out.
 In May 2020, the company released a refurbished version of the iPhone 11 Pro and allegedly sued Apple for $2.6 billion.
 Escobar Inc is known for its association with Roberto de Jesús Escobar Gaviria, the brother of Pablo Escobar, and various scams.
 Hilsenteger defended his original video by claiming he had no connection to Escobar Inc, nor that he knew anything about the product he was reviewing prior to his appraisal.
-The like–dislike ratio on his defence of the original video was split 31:27 as of January 2023.
+The like–dislike ratio on his defence of the original video was split 31:27 as of April 2023.
 The original video review was made unlisted, although Hilsenteger's true rationale for its deletion are unknown.

+Personal life

+Hilsenteger owned an Apple repair store close to Ryerson University.
+He is married and has a son.